 Unusual Options Activity Insight: TAL Education

-On Tuesday, shares of TAL Education (NYSE:TAL) saw unusual options activity.
-After the option alert, the stock price moved up to $21.82.
+Shares of TAL Education (NYSE:TAL) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $22.43.

 - Sentiment: BEARISH